Last updated on April 13th, 2018

 Sleep is often the most neglected of our basic needs.
-It is obvious that it helps the body with regeneration, productivity and well-being (not being depressed).
+It helps the body with regeneration, productivity, and well-being (avoiding the onset of depression).

 Narration length: 6 hours and 36 minutes.

-Never one to be satisfied with the status quo, Jeese Itzler has a history of being bold and crazy.
-This time round he is crazy enough to live with a Navy SEAL for 31 days.
+Never one to be satisfied with the status quo, Jesse Itzler has a history of being bold and crazy.
+This time around he is crazy enough to live with a Navy SEAL for 31 days.
 He wanted to be pushed out of his comfort zone, and he was indeed.
 This book hilariously demonstrates the importance of challenging one’s comfort zone.